SKAND9337/ROFI-WAYLAND-URBAN-DICTIONARY-INTEGRATION/README.md

 # ROFI-WAYLAND-URBAN-DICTIONARY-INTEGRATION
 NOTE: Collaborative vibe-coding effort between ChatGPT and Gemini
 -----------------------------------------------------------------

-Integrates Urban Dictionary search in rofi(-wayland) accessible through preferred keybind.
+Integrates Urban Dictionary search in rofi(-wayland) using python accessible through preferred keybind.

 ## How To Use:
 1. Install dependencies: